Housing Benefit (Northern Ireland) - Can I get Housing Benefit?

 Housing Benefit does not cover a mortgage.
 See our Support for Mortgage Interest guide if you are a homeowner.

-You do not qualify for Housing Benefit if you:
+You do not qualify for Housing Benefit if you live in the home of a close relative.

 Was this page helpful?